Otto Bremer Trust

 The Otto Bremer Trust is a private charitable trust located in St. Paul, Minnesota.
-It was founded by Otto Bremer in 1944 and owns 92 percent of Bremer Bank.
+It was founded by Otto Bremer in 1944 and owns 92 percent of Bremer Bank which was sold for $1.4 billion to Old National Bank in 2024.
+The bank's sale will be finalized in 2025.
 In 2016, the Trust made a record $47 million in grants and program-related investments.

 The trust makes grants and program-related investments in Minnesota, North Dakota, and western Wisconsin in communities where there are Bremer banks.
 The organization changed its name from Otto Bremer Foundation in 2015.